DylanO9/muud_take_home/README.md

 ## Assumptions

 - Journal entry and history are implemented as separate screens for better user experience and organization
-- Users need to be authenticated to access the journal features
+- Users need to be authenticated to access and add journal entries
+- Users need to be authenticated to access and add contacts
 - Each journal entry includes both text content and a mood rating